JoaoBruno09/ODSOFT-CI-CD/README.md

 deploy adapters: [tomcat9(credentialsId: "odsoft", path: "", url: "http://ec2-3-85-104-7.compute-1.amazonaws.com:8080/")], contextPath: "crm", war: "flowcrmtutorial-0.0.1-SNAPSHOT.war"
 ```

-Well, at this point we had the everything ready, ran the job in jenkins and then occurred an error deploying the application to the Tomcat.
+Well, at this point we had everything ready, ran the job in jenkins and then occurred an error deploying the application to the Tomcat.

 Then we reached to the conclusion that to deploy the .war file we had to do some more things, so we searched in springboot docs and found [this documentation](https://docs.spring.io/spring-boot/docs/2.1.1.RELEASE/reference/html/howto-traditional-deployment.html) about deploying.